MAxPy-Project/MAxPy/_sources/basic_tutorial.rst.txt

 Writing a testbench
 -------------------

-Now that we have a *shared library*, we are going to import it into another Python script to perform the simulation and get the evaluation of our circuit: the *testbench*.
+Now that we have a *shared library*, we are going to import it into another Python script to perform the simulation and get the evaluation of our circuit: this is the *testbench*.
 Create a ``tesbench.py`` in the *working directory*:

 ::

-    poly1/
+    poly1
-    ├── rtl/
+    ├── rtl
     │   └── poly1.v
-    ├── poly1_exact/
+    ├── poly1_exact
     │   ├── (...)
     │   └── poly1.cpython-310-x86_64-linux-gnu.so
     ├── run1.py
     └── testbench.py

 Equally important as the *shared libraries* obtained from the ``rtl2py`` process, the testbenchs are very important in MAxPy.
-With them you are able to simulate your circuit operation from a Python environment without the need of a dedicated Verilog simulator.
+With them you are able to simulate your circuit operation in a Python environment without the need of a dedicated Verilog simulator.
 The benefits of doing so are:

 * Importing and exporting data to and from the circuit is way more friendly in a Python environment than it is in dedicated Verilog simulators.